redox-os/redox/CONTRIBUTING.md

     - Create the zfs.img only once.
 If one has not been created, run `make filesystem/apps/zfs/zfs.img` before booting into Redox.
     - Run `open zfs.img` to open the created ZFS image.
     - Run `file /home/LICENSE.md` twice to ensure ARC isn't broken.

+#### Kernel

+- When trying to access a slice, **always** use the `common::GetSlice` trait and use the `.get_slice()` method to get a slice without causing the kernel to panic.
+The problem with slicing in regular Rust, e.g. `foo[a..b]`, is that if someone tries to access with a range that is out of bounds of an array/string/slice, it will cause a panic at runtime, as a safety measure.
+Same thing when accessing an element.
+Always use `foo.get(n)` instead of `foo[n]` and try to cover for the possibility of `Option::None`.
+Doing the regular way may work fine for applications, but never in the kernel.
+No possible panics should ever exist in kernel space.

 #### Style Guidelines
 <!-- TODO fill out this section -->